-With our focus being on relationships at the moment, we at Talk Twenties thought it was important to cover every issue under this banner, which is why this blog is about issues and abuse.
+With one of our content pillars being Wellbeing and Relationships, we at Talk Twenties thought it was important to cover every issue under this banner, which is why this blog is about issues and abuse.
 This blog includes an account of an abusive relationship, some key signs of abuse to look out for and some charities who may be able to help you.
 The account may be unsettling for some readers.

 TW: Abusive behaviour, gaslighting, trauma, alcoholism

 My friend is living with this boy.
 They met recently at work and moved in together really quickly.
 He said he loved her, and she was his soulmate, and made her feel special.
 But she’s cut off contact with all our male friends and she’s started speaking to me less and less.
 We aren’t allowed in the flat.
 She told me the other day that he has control of her phone payments and knows the lock code in case she forgets it – but she has the best memory of anyone I know.
 She got a new job and I called to congratulate her, and I heard him say ‘it was probably because no one else applied’ in the background.
 She wanted to start a distance learning degree and he told her she was too stupid, and it was a waste of money.
 If we go on nights out, he must come with us.
 He once locked her out of their flat because he thought she had been flirting with another guy, and she had to call her mum to bring down the spare key in the middle of the night.
 When she got in, he’d destroyed the kitchen, throwing food all over the oven and then leaving it on before going to bed, and she called to say she wasn’t going to make it back out.
 I saw her last week and she had cuts up her leg and huge dark circles round her eyes.
 She says she isn’t sleeping well, and it’s the noise in the street keeping her up.